nikodim500/SensDot-Proto-Mycropython/README.md

 ### 3. First Boot Configuration
 1. Reset/power on the device
 2. Device will create WiFi AP: `SensDot-XXXX` (XXXX = last 4 chars of device ID)
-3. Connect to WiFi AP with password: `sensdot123`
+3. Connect to WiFi AP (open network, no password required)
 4. Navigate to `http://192.168.4.1` in your browser
 5. Configure WiFi and MQTT settings through web interface
 6. Device will restart and connect to your network